owncloud/ocis/services/web/_index.md

 It's important to note that the feature at the moment is only capable of providing static (js, mjs, e.g.) web applications and does not support injection of dynamic web applications (custom dynamic backends).

+### Loading Themes

+Web themes are loaded, if added in the Infinite Scale source code, at build-time from `<ocis_repo>/services/web/assets/themes`.
+This cannot be manipulated at runtime.

+Additionally, the administrator can provide custom themes by storing it in the path defined by the environment variable `WEB_ASSET_THEMES_PATH`.

+With the theme root directory defined, the system needs to know which theme to use.
+This can be done by setting the `WEB_UI_THEME_PATH` environment variable.

+The final theme is composed of the built-in and the custom theme provided by the administrator via `WEB_ASSET_THEMES_PATH` and `WEB_UI_THEME_PATH`.

+For example, Infinite Scale by default contains a built-in ownCloud theme.
+If the administrator provides a custom theme via the `WEB_ASSET_THEMES_PATH` directory like, `WEB_ASSET_THEMES_PATH/owncloud/themes.json`, this one will be used instead of the built-in one.

+Some theme keys are mandatory, like the `common.shareRoles` settings.
+Such mandatory keys are injected automatically at runtime if not provided.

 ### Loading Applications

 Web applications are loaded, if added in the Infinite Scale source code, at build-time from